 Humanity and the Love of Evil

-Can people sacrifice themselves for their own cause to save themselves?
-Can someone do a good deed without love and therefore actually accomplish kindness?
+Can people sacrifice to help others for their own cause?
+Can someone do a good deed without love and really accomplish something good?

 If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal.
 And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.
 If I give away all I have, and if I deliver up my body to be burned, but have not love, I gain nothing.
 (1 Cor 13:1–3)